 23-Not having a system for tracking bugs

-Through testing and fixing bugs before a product is shipped is what separates quality products from the rest of competition.
+Through testing and fixing bugs before a product is shipped is what separates quality products from the rest of the competition.

-By the way testing and bug reporting should start as soon as development starts.
+By the way, testing and bug reporting should start as soon as development starts.
 Waiting for the development to finish before starting testing is a huge mistake.

 24-Showing stress under pressure